cdk8s-team/cdk8s/CONTRIBUTING.md

 ### Version

-The current version of the project is mastered in the root `package.json` file.
-All other package.json files (and lerna.json) files use `0.0.0`.
+The current version of the project is mastered in the root `lerna.json` file.
+All other package.json files use `0.0.0`.
 This allows bumping a new version without needing to modify multiple files and avoid merge conflicts in post-release rebases.

 ### Release Protocol